da51lva/web-api-lab-spring/README.md

 # Web Api Lab

-This repo contains a lab exercise in learning how to build a simple web api using spring boot.
+This repo contains a lab exercise in learning how to build a simple web api using **spring boot**.

 From the [Tech Returners](https://www.techreturners.com) course.